 Seattle may not be a magnet for entertainers like New York or Hollywood, but with its high quality of life, strong arts culture and uber-educated populace, Seattle generates more talent per capita than anywhere else.
 Perhaps all the rainy weather helps drive creativity, too.
-The Emerald City birthed the grunge scene, as well as many musicians from other genres, from hard rock to jazz.
+The Emerald City birthed the grunge scene, as well as many musicians from other genres, from hard rock to jazz, and everyone has something nice to say about the city.

 Let’s count down the biggest names in arts and entertainment (sorry, Bill Gates) to call Seattle home.
 People like Ray Charles who spent on a brief—but formative—period here are disqualified.
 These people all came from the Seattle area or spent a large portion of their lives here.

 He charted 38 number one singles.
 He was the top-selling musical act for two straight decades with over half a billion records sold.
 He then launched a break-out movie career.
 Who could this be?
 Michael Jackson?
 Elvis?
 No, it’s Tacoma’s own Bing Crosby.
 Bing was born in Tacoma in 1903 and later attended Gonzaga University in Spokane, where he formed his first jazz band.
 While he spent most of the rest of his life in Hollywood, Crosby always held a fondness for the Pacific Northwest and returned here numerous times.

 You probably won't recognize Terry Brooks in line for coffee, but he’s a rock star of the fantasy publishing world.
 With 22 New York Times bestsellers and several robust fantasy series to his name, including The Sword of Shannara, he is one of the most successful living writers.
 Brooks lives in West Seattle, routinely holds book readings in town, and has set large portions of his Genesis of Shannara series in Seattle and the Northwest.
 With the fantasy genre “hot” in Hollywood today, several of Brooks’ works have been optioned by major studios and may soon make their way to the silver screen.